 The way to achieve the ability to count in both the directions is by combining the designs for the up and the down counters and using a switch to alternate between them.

 So we have a total of 3+3 outputs.
-When we combine them.
-Six outputs and we need one switch input.
+When we combine them, we get six outputs, and now we need one switch input.

 From our post on multiplexers, we know that we can use three 2:1 multiplexers connected via their select lines.
 This would give us six inputs, one select line, and three outputs.